Towards AI-assisted Neutrino Flavor Theory Design: Methods

 where $g^{ij}$ is a $3\times 3$ dimensionless coupling matrix, $H$ is the \ac{SM} Higgs, $L^{i}$ are the $\SU{2}_L$ \ac{SM} lepton doublets and $M_M^{ij}$ is the Majorana mass matrix for the heavy right-handed neutrinos $N^i$.
 Once the Higgs acquires a \ac{VEV} $\braket{h} = v$, the neutrinos acquire a Dirac mass $M_D^{ij} = v g^{ij}$.
 Integrating out the heavy degrees of freedom $N^i$ gives the \ac{SM} neutrinos an effective mass of

 The three mass matrices $M_C$, $M_D$ and $M_M$ are $3\times3$ complex matrices resulting in a total of 54 real parameters.
 Their values are not predicted but must be determined by comparison to experimental observables.
 However, there are only 12 physical observables: three charged lepton masses, three neutrino masses, three neutrino mixing angles, one \CP violating phase, and two Majorana phases, under the assumption that neutrinos are Majorana.
-Of these parameters, only nine have been experimentally measured and seven remain after factoring out an overall mass scale; see \Cref{tab:ExpDataLeptons}.
-Models with more independent parameters than observables tend to be more descriptive than predictive.
+Of these parameters, only nine have been experimentally measured and seven remain after factoring out an overall mass scale; see the "$A_4$ Properties" subsubsection in the "Supplementary Methods".
+Models with more independent parameters than observables are not sufficiently constrained and are thus more descriptive rather than predictive.
 The number of parameters can be reduced by applying a symmetry requirement, such as a discrete non-Abelian flavor symmetry~\cite{Ishimori:2010au,Feruglio:2019ybq}, which imposes constraints to reduce the number of independent parameters.
+However, such a symmetry must be broken at some scale as there are 3 observed generations of leptons with distinct masses and mixings.
+This breaking is typically mediated by flavon fields, scalars that are charged under the flavor symmetry and acquire a non-zero \ac{VEV}.
+In this work, it is assumed that the \ac{VEV}s are acquired from an appropriate scalar potential which will remain unspecified.

-One of the most well-studied flavor symmetry groups is the alternating group of order four, $A_4$~\cite{Ma:2001dn,Altarelli:2005yx,Ding:2011gt}; see \Cref{app:A4}.
+One of the most well-studied flavor symmetry groups is the alternating group of order four, $A_4$~\cite{Ma:2001dn,Altarelli:2005yx,Ding:2011gt}; see "$A_4$ Properties" subsubsection in the "Supplementary Methods".
 It is the smallest finite group with a triplet irreducible representation.
 As a result, the three generations of leptons can be naturally accommodated within a single multiplet.
-Here, $A_4$-type models are considered, together with models based on the group $T_{19}$; see \Cref{app:T19}.
-The latter is the smallest finite subgroup of $\U{3}$~\cite{Ludl:2010bj} which has not yet been explored in the context of flavor model-building.
+Here, $A_4$-type models are considered, together with models based on the group $T_{19}$; see Supplementary Tab.
+2. The latter is the smallest finite subgroup of $\U{3}$~\cite{Ludl:2010bj} which has not yet been explored in the context of flavor model-building.
 The symmetry is usually cast within an \ac{MSSM}-like model, which includes two Higgs $\SU{2}_L$ doublets $H_u$ and $H_d$.
 There are also three right-handed neutrinos, and up to six flavons; see \Cref{tab:ModelExampleLiterature}.

 The next steps are the assignment of irreducible representations to each particle and the construction of the Lagrangian.
 For instance, in the $A_4$ group, a common choice is to assign the $\SU{2}$ lepton doublets in a triplet irreducible representation~\cite{Ding:2011gt}.
 To construct the Lagrangian, it requires that the invariant contractions under the flavor symmetry be computed, for example, using \texttt{Discrete}~\cite{Holthausen:2011vd} in Mathematica.
 The generalized superpotential (from which the Lagrangian is extracted) up to dimension five, is then